konaraddio/interview-prep/NOTES.md

 If the number of elements in a problem space gets halved each time, then the runtime is probably O(logN) (e.g. binary search).
 If the number of elements is being doubled, then the runtime is probably O(2^N).

-Simplest implementation of a hashtable is an array of linkedlists where the linkedlists handle collisions.
+Simplest implementation of a hash table is an array of linked lists.
+Hash function outputs the index and use linked lists to handle collisions.
 Worst case O(N) but if the hash function is good then O(1).

 ## Swapping without a temporary variable